-CEDAR PARK, Texas, May 25, 2010 – ETS-Lindgren engineers will present in several technical sessions scheduled during the 2010 IEEE International Symposium on Electromagnetic Compatibility (EMC 2010) in Fort Lauderdale, Florida over July 25-30.
+CEDAR PARK, Texas, June 15, 2011- ETS-Lindgren engineers will present in several technical sessions scheduled during the 2011 IEEE International Symposium on Electromagnetic Compatibility (EMC 2011) in Long Beach, California over August 14-19.
 The annual symposium is the premier gathering of EMC engineers from industry, academia and government organizations and attracts over 2,000 attendees from around the world.

-The ANSI ASC C63® workshops will be held at the Fort Lauderdale Convention Center on July 23-24.
+The ANSI ASC C63® workshops will be held at the Hilton Hotel Costa Mesa (August 11-12) and Northwest EMC (August 13).
 Zhong Chen, Member of ANSI ASC C63®, is an invited speaker to address the standard C63.5 on antenna calibration.
-As an active member of this working group, Mr. Chen will share his expertise on antenna calibration.
+As an active member of this working group, Mr. Chen will share his expertise on antenna calibration and time domain measurement techniques.
 He will review the relevant background, practical applications, and changes in the antenna calibration methods as well as provide guidance on what to look for in a quality calibration.

 It will certainly be a busy week for ETS-Lindgren engineers as they share their expertise in designing new solutions for the test and measurement of wireless, microwave, military and commercial products.